 The snack bar, with simple food choices such as cup noodles or sandwiches, may stay open 24/7.
 But Jjimjilbang’s restaurant closes during the night, so make sure to check the working hours before relaxing too long in the Asian sauna.

 Besides some great Korean specials such as hot stone bibimbap or various soups, stews, and noodle dishes, one food at Jjimjilbang is a must-try!
 Maekbanseok gyeran (맥반석계란) actually originates in Jjimjilbang!
 These eggs with smoky brown shells have been slow-cooked/steamed in the sauna, and their texture is chewier.
-The color of Korean sauna egg white is not so white really, but brown.
+The color of the white part of the Korean sauna eggs is not really white, but brown.

 From the beverage department, Jjimjilbang’s must-try treat is sikhye (식혜).
 This traditional sweet drink is a sort of rice punch.
 It is made of water, sugar, malted barley flour, and cooked rice.
 Besides rice grains, this ice-cold beverage can sometimes also contain pine nuts.
 This is the best way to refresh yourself after a prolonged sweating and bathing session.

 Step 12: Sleep in Jjimjilbang

 Last but not least, it’s time to (try to) sleep in the Jjimjilbang.

 The main sleeping area often comes with a TV and a lot of people passing by on their way to buy some snacks.
 Try to find a quiet corner for your relaxation!

 Bigger Jjjimjilbangs have dedicated sleeping zones, with less light and noise.
 These could have bunk beds or cubby holes to sneak in, providing a better sense of privacy.

 Step 13: Pay extras on your way out

 After sleeping, you can enjoy the Korean bathing/sweating ritual again (if your ticket is still valid).
 If not, drop the used towels and Jjimjilbang uniform in the provided bins, and head towards the exit.
 Settle any unpaid bill!

 After spending the night in Jjimjilbang, try some of these amazing Korean desserts in Seoul!

-Besides the obvious function of making a visitor clean, the benefits of Jjimjilbang spill into the health department too.
+Besides the obvious function of making a visitor clean, the benefits of the Asian bathhouse spill into the health department too.